hekmon/autoawq/README.md

 It takes a single argument: the model.
 The argument can be a Hugging Face ID (relative path) or a local directory (full path).
 Model name will be extracted from that path and suffixed with `-awq` for the output folder.
 Output will target the working directory by default, but you can specify an output folder as well using the `AUTOAWQ_OUTPUTDIR` environment variable.

-Note that, like the original code, AutoAWS must be installed:
+Note that, like the original code, AutoAWQ must be installed:

 ```bash
 pip install autoawq